vendasta/api-gateway-docs/docs/Guides/Create-Business-Users.md

 # Create a Business User

+> This guide assumes you have already created a Business Location either as an "Account" in Partner Center or using the [API](Accounts.md).
+>
+> For info on creating an access token see the [Authorization guide](../Authorization/Authorization.md)

 After creating a business location you most likely want to add some users to it who can access Business App and any of the activated products.